 Is the AES/SDG&E battery storage facility safe for Fallbrook?

-This is in response to concerns on social media Sunday morning from Friends of Fallbrook community members addressing the 40-megawatt battery storage facility on a 4.22-acre site in the 1400 block of E. Mission Rd.
+This is in response to concerns on social media Sunday morning, May 21, from Friends of Fallbrook community members addressing the 40-megawatt battery storage facility on a 4.22-acre site in the 1400 block of East Mission Road.

-PIO Choi believes there is no inherent hazard to our community.
-If there was an incident, the fire department is prepared to mitigate it.
+Choi believes there is no inherent hazard to our community.
+If there is an incident, the fire department is prepared to mitigate it.

-"We would use HAZMAT and plume monitoring and evacuate if necessary," said PIO Choi.
-He added that no matter what kind of smoke is in the air, you want to close off your house, shut off your air conditioning, and don't breathe any kind of smoke, even wildfire smoke.
+"We would use HAZMAT and plume monitoring and evacuate if necessary," said Choi.

-Village News writer Joe Naiman commented that much of the construction of this project took place during the coronavirus shutdown when public involvement was restricted.

 Under state law, an electricity company must deploy energy storage as part of its system.
 Battery-based energy storage provides flexibility to the electrical grid by storing energy produced during periods when supply would exceed capacity and discharging energy to the grid during periods of high demand.